On the geometry of silent and anisotropic big bang singularities

 The inequality (\ref{eq:lambdaAlowerbound}) only gives a lower bound on $\lambda_{A}$.
 However, it is of interest to estimate $\lambda_{A}$ in terms of $\ell_{A}$ and the spatial scalar curvature.
 In order to obtain such an estimate, we need to make assumptions concerning the matter.
 Considering (\ref{eq:qmainformula}), it is clear that the contribution from the matter is of the form $\theta^{-2}(\rho-\bp)$.
 In the case of Einstein's vacuum equations, this expression vanishes.
 The same is true in the case of a stiff fluid (defined by the condition that the pressure equals the energy density).
 Next, consider spatially homogeneous solutions with orthogonal perfect fluid matter with a linear equation of state: $p=(\g-1)\rho$.
-If $\g<2$, the expectation is then that for a generic solution, $\Omega$ should decay exponentially in the direction of the singularity; cf., e.g., \cite{BianchiIXattr} for examples of results.
+If $\g<2$, the expectation is then that for a generic solution, $\Omega$ should decay exponentially in the direction of the singularity; see, e.g., \cite{BianchiIXattr} for examples of results.

-In this article, we do not wish to specialise to a particular matter model.
-In order to obtain conclusion, we therefore here need to impose a general assumption.
+Here, we do not wish to specialise to a particular matter model.
+In order to obtain conclusion, we therefore need to impose a general assumption.
 Due to the above observations, we assume $\theta^{-2}(\rho-\bp)$ to decay exponentially.

-\begin{prop} Let $0\leq\cweight\in\ro$ and assume that the standard assumptions, cf. Definition~\ref{def:standardassumptions}, as well as the $(\cweight,1)$-supremum assumptions are fulfilled.
-Assume, moreover, that Einstein's equations (\ref{eq:EE}) are satisfied.
+\begin{prop} Let $0\leq\cweight\in\ro$ and assume that the standard assumptions; see Definition~\ref{def:standardassumptions}; as well as the $(\cweight,1)$-supremum assumptions are fulfilled.
+Assume, moreover, that Einstein's equations with a cosmological constant $\Lambda$ (\ref{eq:EE}) are satisfied.
 Finally, assume that there are constants $C_{\rho}$ and $\e_{\rho}>0$ such that

 on $M_{-}$, where $C_{\rho}=C_{\rho,0}\theta_{0,-}^{-2}$.
 Then

 on $M_{-}$, where $C_{q}=C_{q,0}\theta_{0,-}^{-2}$ and $\e_{q}:=\min\{\e_{\Spe},\e_{\rho}\}$.
 Moreover, $C_{q,0}$ only depends on $c_{\cweight,1}$, $C_{\rho,0}$, $\Lambda$ and $(\bM,\bge_{\refer})$.
 Finally,